oleander/markdown-to-bbcode-js/README.md

 Take a look at `spec` folder or open the `spec/SpecRunner.html` in your browser.

+## Note

+This project was build back in 2011 but weren't published until 2014.
+The existing code *might* therefore relay on legacy code.

 ## Contributing

 1. Fork it ( http://github.com/oleander/markdown-to-bbcode-js/fork )